Are you an adviser? Go to Unbiased Pro

 Boost your savings with tax relief

-This means that every pound in your pension only costs you 80 pence in contributions.
-There’s no better way to give your savings such an instant boost.
+This means every pound in your pension only costs you 80p in contributions.

 Use up your annual allowance

-Everyone has an annual allowance which the maximum payable into pensions in any given tax year (currently £60,000) while receiving tax relief.
+Everyone has an annual allowance, which is the maximum payable into pensions in any given tax year (currently £60,000) while receiving tax relief.

-For example, if you were paying in just £20,000 a year of your allowance over the past two years, then this year, you’d be able to make a lump sum payment of up to £120,000 and still be under the annual allowance (provided you meet the eligibility criteria).
+For example, if you were paying in just £20,000 a year of your allowance over the past two years, then this year, you’d be able to make a lump sum payment of up to £120,000 and still be under the annual allowance (provided you earn £120,000 in the current tax year).

 Avoid the child benefit tax charge